 Days 6/7/8 ~Maasai Mara ~ Cottar’s Homestead

-The Masai Mara is Kenya’s most famous nature reserve, and one of the settings for the film Out of Africa.
+The Maasai Mara is Kenya’s most famous nature reserve, and one of the settings for the film Out of Africa.
 In this classic savannah grassland the animals are plentiful and the vistas breathtaking.
 The Mara covers 700 square miles and is part of the Serengeti ecosystem so your wildlife viewing is guaranteed to be spectacular.
 The reserve has an enormous resident population of zebra and wildebeest and is also known for lion, cheetah, elephant, leopard, black rhino and hippo and over 500 species of birds.
 The area around the reserve is home to the Maasai, a pastoral tribe whose traditional boma-style villages dot the landscape.

-You will explore the Masai Mara from Cottar’s Homestead.Cottar's 1920s Safari Camp has almost a century of experience hosting travelers in the Mara and the recently opened private homestead allows guests to enjoy the same levels of service and standard for which the camp is known, but in absolute privacy.
+You will explore the Maasai Mara from Cottar’s Homestead.Cottar's 1920s Safari Camp has almost a century of experience hosting travelers in the Mara and the recently opened private homestead allows guests to enjoy the same levels of service and standard for which the camp is known, but in absolute privacy.
 With eight dedicated staff and award-winning guides, and surrounded by an abundance of wildlife, Cottar’s Private Homestead is the only real private luxury home in the Maasai Mara.
 The house was designed by Calvin and Louise Cottar and built by hand using indigenous and eco-friendly materials.
 The house is managed within the same area as Cottar’s 1920s Safari Camp.

 Days 9/10/11/12 ~ Serengeti ~Singita Grumeti Reserve ~ Sasakwa